CODE OF ETHICS

 THE ATI CODE OF ETHICS for Teaching Members

 This Code of Ethics sets forth ethical principles for Alexander Technique teachers.
 The public has the right to expect that all ATI teaching members are properly evaluated and qualified to teach the F.M Alexander Technique.
-ATI members act in a constructive, non-sectarian, non-discriminatory manner with colleagues, associates, students and the public.
+ATI members act in a constructive, non-sectarian, non- discriminatory manner with colleagues, associates, students and the public.
+Alexander Technique teachers respect the fundamental rights and dignity of all people.

 - THE TEACHER-STUDENT RELATIONSHIP